robocorp/template-python-workitems/README.md

 It provides the basic structure of a Python project: logging out of the box and controlling your tasks without additional boilerplate.
 The environment contains the most used libraries, so you do not have to start thinking about those right away.
 With `robocorp-workitems`, you can just start creating and consuming work items for your process steps.

-👉 After running the bot, check out the `log.html` under the `output` -folder.
+👉 After running the bot, check out the [*output/log.html*](./output/log.html) file.

-This template contains a working robot implementation that has the basic structure where one part produces work items from input and another part that consumes those work items.
+This template contains a working robot implementation that has the basic structure where the first part produces work items from an input and the second one consumes those newly created output work items.

-> The [producer-consumer](https://en.wikipedia.org/wiki/Producer%E2%80%93consumer_problem) model is not limited to two steps, it can continue so that the consumer generates further work items for the next step and so on.

 The template tries to keep the amount of functional code at a minimum so you have less to clear out and replace with your own implementation, but some functional logic is needed to have the template working and guiding the key parts.